 If stargazing is of any interest to you, consider bringing binoculars.
-Death Valley is known for stargazing and is recognized as in International Dark Sky (meaning very little light pollution).
+Death Valley is known for stargazing and is recognized as an International Dark Sky (meaning very little light pollution).
 Check out these binoculars.

 Flashlight or Headlamp

 Another item you should consider adding to your Death Valley packing list is a flashlight or headlamp, especially if you plan on camping or hiking.
-The sun goes down around 5:30 PM during the winter, so if you hiked out to see the sunset, having a light can come in handy.
+The sun goes down around 5:30 PM during the winter, so if you hike out to see the sunset, having a light can come in handy.

 Furthermore, night hikes are popular, especially if you want to do some stargazing.
 Death Valley is considered an International Dark Sky making it a prime spot!